ArmyCyberInstitute/cmgr/README.md

 ## Quickstart

-Assuming you already have Docker installed, the following code snippet will download example challenges and the **cmgr** binaries and initialize a database file that tracks those challenges.
+Assuming you already have Docker installed, the following code snippet will download example challenges and the **cmgr** binaries, initialize a database file that tracks the metadata for those challenges, and then run the test suite to ensure a working system.
+The test suite can take several minutes to run and is not required to start working.
+However, running the suite can identify permissions and other errors and is highly recommended for the first time you use `cmgr` on a system.

 ```sh
 wget https://github.com/ArmyCyberInstitute/cmgr/releases/latest/download/examples.tar.gz